jacobtender/jacobtender/README.md

 ## 👋 Hi, I'm Jacob Tender

 I'm a software developer and writer living in Ohio.
-My interests surround metadata and archival projects.
+My interests mainly surround metadata and archival projects.

 I have a [website](https://jacobtender.net/) detailing many of them.